ray-project/ray/doc/source/cluster/kubernetes/user-guides/configuring-autoscaling.md

 ### Configuring the autoscaler sidecar container

-The `autoscalerOptions` also provides some options for configuring the autoscaler itself.
-Usually, it should not be necessary to modify these options.
+The `autoscalerOptions` field also provides options for configuring the autoscaler container.
+Usually, it is not necessary to specify these options.

 **`resources`**: The `resources` subfield of `autoscalerOptions` sets optional resource overrides for the autoscaler sidecar container.
 These overrides